theshreyasganesh/P2/README.md

 Testing
 The projects can be linting and testing using:

-npm install /n
+npm install  return
-npm run lint /n
+npm run lint  return
-npm test
+npm test  return
 This will install ESLint, run linting on the JavaScript files, and execute the test suite in test-project2.js.